-Bruce moves on to a Question of the Week from the Hawaii Travel Support Group on Facebook regarding inflation’s effect on people enjoying a Hawaii vacation.
-Some folks have said that they have reconsidered Hawaii vacation plans due to rising costs and are exploring other destination options.
+Bruce moves on to a Question of the Week from the Hawaii Aloha Travel Page on Facebook regarding inflation’s effect on people enjoying a Hawaii vacation.
+Some folks have said they have reconsidered Hawaii vacation plans due to rising costs and are exploring other destinations.
 “I am starting to see people getting priced out of the market like I never have before,” Bruce says.
 Others think a Hawaii vacation remains worth high prices.

-Moving on to Hawaii all inclusive vacations, Bruce says the buzzword is “all over the place” and mentions destinations in Mexico and the Caribbean.
-Bruce explains that “all inclusive” often means food and meals are included.
+Moving on to Hawaii all-inclusive vacations, Bruce says the buzzword is “all over the place” and mentions destinations in Mexico and the Caribbean.
+Bruce explains that “all-inclusive” often includes food and meals.

 “There’s no such thing as an all-inclusive resort in Hawaii,” Bruce says.
-“But I can tell you that for the last 22 years or so, we’ve been booking All inclusive Hawaii vacations.”
-He also notes that some competitors mislead visitors about that nature of “all-inclusive”.
-He goes on to note some of the features of HAT’s All Inclusive Hawaii packages, and that there are no surprises with them.
+“But I can tell you that for the last 22 years or so, we’ve been booking All-inclusive Hawaii vacations.”
+He also notes that some competitors mislead visitors about the nature of “all-inclusive”.
+He goes on to note some of the features of HAT’s All Inclusive Hawaii packages and that there are no surprises with them.

-“There’s a difference between an Hawaii all inclusive package and an all-inclusive resort,” Bruce says and notes that visitors have been overwhelmingly happy with HAT’s Hawaii all inclusive packages.
+“There’s a difference between a Hawaii all-inclusive package and an all-inclusive resort,” Bruce says and notes that visitors have been overwhelmingly happy with HAT’s Hawaii all-inclusive packages.
 He encourages listeners to sign up for Secret Hawaii Tours, which include food, culture, and Hawaii 5-0 tours hosted by local experts.